StianJosok/tilt-pi-monitor-stack-docker-guide/tilt-pi-monitor-stack-docker-guide.md

     INFLUXDB_ADMIN_USERNAME=whatever-value-you-put-here
     INFLUXDB_ADMIN_PASSWORD=and-here

-If you do not see a dashboard, check you ip is correct and use
+If you do not see a dashboard, check your ip is correct and use

     docker logs influxdb